ktcarr/whoi-climate-data-tutorial/README.md

  <img src="./readme_figs/ensemble_mean.png" width="350" />
 </p>

-## 7/18 updates
-- ~~We'll look at large ensembles today, using the following notebook: [scripts/2_cmip_tutorial.ipynb](scripts/2_cmip_tutorial.ipynb)~~
-- Here's a link to the (new) notebook we'll use today: [scripts/whoi_mip.ipynb](scripts/whoi_mip.ipynb).
-We'll compare Woods Hole 2m-temperature simulations in the "1pctCO2" scenario of a few CMIP models.
-See the [Task List](docs/task_list.md) for solutions to the "<mark>To-do</mark>"s in the notebook.

-## 7/17 updates
-- Here's a link to the (new) notebook we'll use today: [scripts/1.5_detection_tutorial.ipynb](scripts/1.5_detection_tutorial.ipynb).
-In this notebook we'll compare Woods Hole 2m-temperature between pre-industrial control and historical simulations
-- We'll look at large ensembles tomorrow, using the following notebook: [scripts/2_cmip_tutorial.ipynb](scripts/2_cmip_tutorial.ipynb)

-## 7/16 updates
+## 7/19/24 updates
+- The project structure (including filenames) has changed since the last tutorial!
+The [outline below](#Outline-for-summer-2024-tutorial) contains links to notebooks that we went through together in class.
-- See the [results](results) folder to see the output of running the each of the tutorial notebooks.
-For example, to see the output of scripts/0_xarray_tutorial.ipynb, navigate to the folder [results/0_xarray_tutorial](results/0_xarray_tutorial) and open the markdown file [0_xarray_tutorial.md](results/0_xarray_tutorial/0_xarray_tutorial.md).
+- Rendered results from the tutorial notebooks can be found in the [results](results) folder.
+To see the results for a given notebook, click through to the folder with the notebook's name, then open the markdown (".md") file inside.
-- See the [FAQ](docs/FAQ.md) page for a possible solution to the "NetCDF: HDF error" that many people have been getting when trying to open data from the CMIP6 server

-## 7/11 updates
-- See the [task list](docs/task_list.md) for a list of checkpoints for each [tutorial](scripts/tutorials).
-- *"How should I use the tutorial notebooks?"* The notebooks are structured into three parts: filepaths / imports, examples, and "To-do"s.
-To use the notebooks:
-    1. (__required__) Update and execute the code cells with filepaths / imports.
-    2. (__optional__) Run the code in the examples section (everything between imports and "To-dos")
-    3. Complete the "To-do"s at the end of the notebook (see [Task List](docs/task_list.md) for detailed checkpoints)
+- See [below](#Other-potentially-useful-links) for links to (i) the CMIP6 overview paper and (ii) CMIP naming conventions

 ## Outline for summer 2024 tutorial
 Date | Topic | Notebook